 Marbling

-If your sublimated image is coming out with small specks or artefacts that ruin the color, that’s known as “marbling”.
+If your sublimated image is coming out with small specks or artifacts that ruin the color, that’s known as “marbling”.
 It’s generally caused by trapped moisture, either in the sublimation ink or in the substrate.

 Make sure your sublimation print is fully dry before applying it to the substrate to avoid marbling.
 Similarly, make sure your substrate is suitably dry.